-Genetics – Genetic testing indicating you have a cancer causing change (mutation) in either the BRCA1 or BRCA2 gene increases your risk for developing ovarian cancer by 50%.
+Genetics – Genetic testing indicating you have a cancer-causing change (mutation) in either the BRCA1 or BRCA2 gene increases your risk of developing ovarian cancer by 50%.
 Families with a high frequency of endometrial, colon and ovarian cancer may carry a genetic mutation known as Lynch Syndrome.
 If you have relatives with endometrial, colon and/or ovarian cancer, you should see a genetics specialist.
 For more information about Lynch Syndrome, click here.

 Other Factors – Your risk is higher if you have a history of a condition called endometriosis.